shindesharad71/Anstagram/README.md

 # Anstagram [Work In Progress]

-Instagram Clone with Angular, Node and Typescript started on 9 March 2019.
+Instagram Clone with Angular, Node and Typescript started on 9 March 2019 (Ported to Nrwl tooling on 28 January 2020).

 #### Demo